 Trading losses occur when your business expenses are greater than your business income.
 A business may become loss-making at any time - but the most common losses occur in start-ups, when start-up capital may be needed to create products and services

 How to claim a tax refund against your losses, and how soon you get that refund, depends on whether you trade as a company, a partnership or a sole trader.
-Claire Georghiades FCA of AccountsResource explains how to claim your refund.
+Claire Georghiades FCA explains how to claim your refund.

 Sole traders and partnerships

 The easiest way and quickest way to claim a tax refund is through your personal tax return.
 For this, you need to be trading as a sole trader or partnership.
 The claim is the same for both.
 There are four ways to set off a loss:

 - You can claim relief against any other income for this tax year, the previous tax year or both.
 If your income is nil or less than the loss, you can reduce your capital gains for that year.